 \subsection{MNIST PHN Interpretation}

-In order to better understand the behaviour of PHN while varying the input preference vector, we visualize the per-pixel prediction contribution in Figure~\ref{fig:mnist_explainbility}.
-We use the SHAP framework~\citep{NIPS2017_7062} for the visualization.
-Red pixels increase the probability for a given class, while blue ones decrease this probability.
+To better understand the behaviour of PHN while varying the input preference vector, Figure~\ref{fig:mnist_explainbility} shows the per-pixel contribution to prediction.
+We use the SHAP framework~\citep{NIPS2017_7062} for visualization.
+Red pixels denote an increased probability for a given class, while blue pixels denote a decreased probability.
 The top left and bottom right digits are labeled as $\{7, 3\}$ respectively.
-In the first row (ray: $(0.99, 0.01)$), focused on task 1 (with label 7), most of the red pixels come from the top left digit in column $7$, as expected.
+In the first row (ray: $(0.99, 0.01)$), the model is focused on task 1 (with label 7), most of the red pixels come from the top left digit in column $7$, as expected.
 Similarly, in the third row (ray: $(0.01, 0.99)$) most of the red pixels are focused on the bottom right digit in column 3.